 The Black Fox Mine is located outside of Matheson, Ontario in the Timmins Gold District.
 Black Fox began operating as an open pit mine and transitioned to underground operations in 2011.
 Underground ore is extracted using a combination of long hole stoping, cut and fill, and narrow vein mining methods.
 Ore is accessed from a series of declines branching off from the main ramp to surface.
 The underground mine at Black Fox begins at the bottom of the open pit approximately 200 metres below surface and is expected to extend to more than 800 metres in depth.

-As of October 31, 2017 the Proven and Probable Mineral Reserves at the Black Fox underground was 113 kozs of gold contained in 0.4 Mt at a grade of 8.9 g/t (3.72 g/t cut-off ).
-The Measured and Indicated Resource at the Black Fox underground, as of March 31, 2018, was 576 kozs contained in 2.3 Mt at 7.9 g/t gold (3.0 g/t cut-off inclusive of Reserves).
+As of December 2018, the Probable Mineral Reserve at Black Fox underground was 89 kozs of gold contained in 0.4 Mt at a grade of 6.3 g/t (3.55 g/t cut-off).
+The Indicated Resource at Black Fox underground was 472 kozs contained in 1.9 Mt at 7.7 g/t gold (3.0 g/t cut-off inclusive of Reserves).

-McEwen released an updated resource estimate for the Froome Deposit as well as exploration results from their $15 million exploration program at the Black Fox Complex.
-As of August 31, 2018 the Indicated Mineral Resource at Froome was 181 kozs contained in 1.1 Mt at 5.1 g/t gold (3.2 g/t cut-off ).
+McEwen released an updated mineral resource estimate for the Froome Deposit as well as results from their $15 million exploration program at the Black Fox Complex.
+As of August 31, 2018 the Indicated Mineral Resource at Froome was 181 kozs contained in 1.1 Mt at 5.1 g/t gold (3.2 g/t cut-off).